 What Causes Trigger Finger?

 This condition primarily affects the protective sheath surrounding the tendons of affected fingers.
 This sheath allows the tendon to glide smoothly, allowing free movement between the muscles and bones.
 When the sheath becomes inflamed or irritated, the movement of the tendon becomes inhibited, causing the finger to become stuck.
 Multiple factors can put people at risk for developing Trigger Finger, such as Diabetes, Arthritis, and individuals who strain their hands on a daily basis.

 How is Trigger Finger Treated?

 At Orange County Hand Surgery Specialists, Dr. Chi is experienced and highly trained in the diagnosis and correction of multiple conditions affecting the hands, including Trigger Finger.
 In some cases, anti-inflammatory medication or the use of a splint can help control this condition, but in more severe cases surgery may be necessary.
 Trigger Finger surgery is a simple, straightforward procedure that corrects the condition by creating a small point of entry at the base of the finger and operating on the inflamed tendon sheath.
 During your consultation, Dr. Chi will discuss the extent of your procedure, how you can prepare, and whether any aftercare will be necessary.

-Contact Orange County Hand Surgery Specialists today to schedule a consultation at our office in Fountain Valley and have your Trigger Finger expertly diagnosed and corrected by Dr. Chi.
+Contact us today to schedule a consultation and have your Trigger Finger expertly diagnosed and corrected by Dr. Chi.